warner/petmail/docs/mailbox.rst

 * smtp: messages are delivered as normal SMTP messages, consumed by a receiving node rather than by a human

-Each transport descriptor needs to convey four pieces of information:
+Each transport descriptor needs to convey three pieces of information:

 * Reachability data for the mailbox.
 This is frequently a hostname/IP-address and a port number.
 Some transports have other forms of indirection, so this